I finally planned my trip to Peru, five years after a frustrated attempt in May of 2011.

 Things to do in Lima

-Some of the highlights on a visit to Lima are:
+Some of the best things to see in Lima are:

 – Historic Center: located in the city center, the Historic Center of Lima was declared a World UNESCO Heritage site in 1988, and it’s one of the most important tourist destination in Peru.
 Some of the places to see within the Historic Center are: